After Wisdom Tooth Removal

 During the first 3-4 days after surgery, it is completely normal to have one side be more swollen than the other side.
 This despite having generally the same type of surgery on both sides.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Dr. Ali, Dr. Nokkeo or Dr. Kim if you still have numbness the day after surgery
+Call Dr. Ali, Dr. Marrazzo, Dr. Kim or Dr. Nokkeo if you still have numbness the day after surgery

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.